NixOS/rfcs/rfcs/0000-feature-parameter-names.md

 # Detailed design
 [design]: #detailed-design

-1. Derivation function SHOULD expose compile-time options of the upstream build system to enable or disable a feature using parameters named either as `enableX` or `withX`, consistent with Autoconf naming convention.
+1. Derivation function MAY expose compile-time boolean options of the upstream build system to enable or disable a feature using parameters named either as `enableX` or `withX`, consistent with Autoconf naming convention.

    [Autoconf ENABLE](https://www.gnu.org/software/autoconf/manual/autoconf-2.66/html_node/Package-Options.html)
    [Autoconf WITH](https://www.gnu.org/software/autoconf/manual/autoconf-2.66/html_node/Package-Options.html)

-2. If compile-time feature requires build and runtime dependency on package `libfoo`, corresponding feature parameter MUST be named `withFoo`.
-Prefix `lib` of the build dependency is discarded and first letter of the remaining name is capitalized.
+2. If compile-time feature requires build and runtime dependency on package `libfoo`, corresponding feature parameter MUST match regular expression `^with[^a-z]`.
+See guidelines below for choosing name of feature parameter.

 3. If compile-time feature does not require any extra build dependencies, corresponding feature parameter MUST have name matching `^enable[^a-z]` and SHOULD correspond to the upstream naming.

+4. If upstream build features and build dependencies do not map one-to-one, then one `with` feature parameter SHOULD be added for every build dependecy and one `enable` feature SHOULD be added for every upstream build feature intended to be exposed, and necessary assertions MUST be added.

-4. These rules are to be enforced by static code analyse linter.
+5. These rules are to be enforced by static code analyse linter.
+Since no static code analyzis is perfect, it shall have support for inhibiting warnings in individual cases that do not fit into general scheme.

 5. Parameter names matching `^(enable|with)` regular expression MUST not be used for any other purpose.
 In particular, they always must be boolean.

+6. Derivation function MAY expose compile-time string or numeric options of the upstream build system using feature parameters that MUST match `^conf[^a-z]` regular expression, e.g `confDefaultMaildir`.

+7. Due overwhelming amount of possible combinations of feature flags for some packages, nixpkgs maintainer is not expected to test or maintain them all, but SHOULD accept provided technically sound contributions related to configurations with non-default feature flags.

+8. Due overwhelming amount of possible combinations of feature flags for some packages, only configurations that has name in package set (e.g `emacs-nox`) shall be built on CI.

 ## The migration process.